godspeedsystems/gs-documentation/docs/data_sources/create_your_data_source.md

 Any kind of entity which provides read and write mechanism for data is considered a datasource.
 For example, an API, a SQL or NoSQL datastore which includes RDBMS or mongodb,postgresql, key value stores, document stores etc. The settings for each datasource lies in src/datasources directory.

-### Steps to create Custom Datasource for personal use:
+### Steps to create Custom Datasource:

-1. Look for the `npm package` you wish to integrate with  Godspeed framework.

-2. Inside the `datasources` directory, create a `YAML` file with a specific name.
+1. Inside the `datasources` directory, create a `YAML` file with a specific name.
 In this YAML file, ensure you specify a `type` field, and there must be a corresponding `TypeScript` file in the `types` directory that shares the same name as the `type` you defined.

-3. In your TypeScript file, use an import statement to bring in `GSDataSource` from the `@godspeedsystems/core` package.
+2. In your TypeScript file, use an import statement to bring in `GSDataSource` from the `@godspeedsystems/core` package.
 Then, create a class that inherits from `GSDataSource`.

 ```
     .